 Why do you use YouTube Youre Offline Check Your Connection

-Overall, while the “YouTube You’re Offline Check Your Connection” message may be frustrating, it ultimately helps users have a better experience by alerting them to connectivity issues and potentially saving them data usage.
-So, if you see this message, take it as an opportunity to troubleshoot your connection and ensure that you have a seamless streaming experience.
+Although consumers may find the “YouTube You’re Offline Check Your Connection” notice annoying.
+It ultimately improves user experience by warning them about connectivity problems and possibly saving them data use.
+If you see it, use this notification to troubleshoot your connection and guarantee a flawless streaming experience.

 Explaining the Error Message